Uptown, Brisbane: 2000s

-In August 2000 Grandel Retail Trust announced a $30 million redevelopment of The Myer Centre.
+In August 2000 Gandel Retail Trust announced a $30 million redevelopment of The Myer Centre.
 This included the addition of a Coles Express supermarket, which was later rebranded as Coles Central.

 In October 2000 Tops closed down to make way for a cinema complex.
 During that month around 20,000 people attended the farewell free rides.

 In April 2001 Kerry Packer sought approval from Australian Competition and Consumer Commission to establish a joint cinema complex with Amalgamated Holdings’ Greater Union on the former space of Tops.

 On 15 November 2001 the Greater Union-Hoyts Cinema complex opened on the top level of the centre.
 The opening of the cinema complex resulted in the closure of the Hoyts Cinema on Level A and two Greater Union complexes in Albert Street.
 Greater Union controlled 3 screens whilst Hoyts controlled 5 screens of the complex.
 In 2005 the complex was taken over by Birch, Carroll & Coyle which was rebranded to Event Cinemas in 2010.

 In 2002 the Target discount department store opened in the former space of the Hoyts cinema on level A.

-In October 2002 Grandel Retail Trust merged with Colonial First State to form CFS Grandel.
+In October 2002 Gandel Retail Trust merged with Colonial First State to form CFS Gandel.

 In 2006, Colonial First State acquired 25% stake of the centre as part of the merger with of Gandel Retail Trust.

 In July 2007, the Sizzler restaurant had closed down with the stairs being removed and replaced with a sushi kiosk in 2008.
 The underground restaurant was replaced by a storage area and a small reconfiguration of the carpark.